May 16-17, 2019

 Session 1: What customers want, what customers get from MaaS

-As cities and regions open up to new transport services, more and more private MaaS providers are working on viable business models.
-At the same time, citizens and mobility customers show a wide range of different mobility needs and lifestyles.
-How do new MaaS services address the public agenda?
-What incentives or benefits need to be offered to residents, so they can leave their cars behind?
+Cities and regions are opening up the mobility market more and more to new transport services, so there are constantly new private MaaS providers with viable business models.
+At the same time, citizens and mobility customers show a broad spectrum of different mobility needs and lifestyles.
+How are new MaaS services entering the public agenda?
+What incentives or benefits need to be offered to residents to leave their cars behind?
 And what do travelers expect from MaaS – Will the existing MaaS offering be sufficient to change their mobility behavior?
-How do we attract users in the long term?
+How do we attract long-term users?

 Session 2: Public, private, social or a mix of everything – What role do MaaS providers play?

-With MaaS, the rules are being reshuffled: Mobility is being reinterpreted, borders are becoming increasingly blurred, resulting in mixed forms of mobility.
-The same holds true for the providers of MaaS, who find themselves in their role between private, social, public and profit-oriented.
-Who can all be MaaS providers, who shouldn’t be?
-Are there rules according to which the MaaS ecosystem is played and who determines them?
+With MaaS, the rules are remixed: mobility is reinterpreted, borders become increasingly blurred, mixed forms of mobility emerge.
+The same applies to the providers of MaaS, who find themselves in their role between private, social, public and profit-oriented.
+Who can be a MaaS provider and who can’t?
+Are there rules that are followed in the MaaS ecosystem and who determines them?
 Does MaaS change depending on the type of provider?

 Session 3: Establishing and maintaining transport services in cities

-Transport service providers give travelers the opportunity to use new modes such as e-scooters but also familiar ones such as public transport in a different or combined way.
+Mobility service providers offer travelers the opportunity to use new means of transport such as e-scooters, but also familiar ones such as public transport in other or combined ways.
 However, the expansion strategy of new providers does not always fit the agenda of cities and regions.
-First conflicts of interest confirm that different goals are pursued on both sides and thus block the expansion of urban mobility.
-To improve urban mobility, well-thought-out mobility offers are needed.
+Initial conflicts of interest confirm that different goals are being pursued on both sides, thus blocking the expansion of urban mobility.
+In order to improve urban mobility, well thought-out mobility offers are needed.
 But where do they start?
 How can both sides be satisfied?
-Do all transport service providers even want to become part of MaaS?
+Do all mobility service providers want to become part of MaaS at all?

 Session 4: How cities and regions find or fight for balance in the MaaS world

 Cities and regions are the arena of mobility.
 At the same time, they are also the playmakers or referees who should make fair competition possible.
-But when it comes to their own services, the balance is shaken.
-How do you create fair conditions for all players in the market?
+As soon as their own services are at stake, however, the balance begins to waver.
+How can fair conditions be created for all market participants?
 Can cities and regions help others bring new services to market while strengthening their own position as providers?
 How is it possible to combine the political agenda with a business case?

 Friday, May 17, 2019

 Three practical workshops will be held to define use cases for cities, municipalities and stakeholders in the MaaS ecosystem.
-In detail, the workshops focus on the policy agenda and its limitations, what is required for a private business case and how a MaaS ecosystem is built from the ground up.
+More specifically, the workshops will focus on the policy agenda and its limitations, what is required for a private business case and how a MaaS ecosystem is built from the ground up.